 Peru is not expensive to travel through, of course, there are places like Machu Picchu that are more expensive compared to other places.
 So it depends on what you are going to do in Peru.

 Before you decide to travel to Peru, it is important to know how much budget you need when traveling to Peru.
 This partly determines whether or not you will travel to Peru.

 Our tips, categories, and our personal Peru trip cost are based on the trip we made through Peru.
 So keep in mind that when you travel to other areas or do other activities, the trip to Peru cost will be cheaper or more expensive.

 Trip to Peru cost per day?

 Good to know is that when you travel to Peru on a tight budget you can still have a great vacation.
 For $35 or less per day, you can stay in good hostels, eat at local restaurants, and see a lot of the country by doing activities on your own.

 Budget traveler: if you have a tight budget and you pay close attention to what you spend, $25 – $35 per day may be sufficient.

-Mid-range traveler: if you want something a bit more luxurious, such as doing a few more expensive activities or staying at nicer accommodations, a budget of $35 – $70 per day will be okay.
+Mid-range traveler: If you want it a bit more luxurious where you do a few more expensive activities or stay at nicer accommodations, plan a budget of $35 – $70 per day.

 The amounts don’t include airline tickets.
 Flight costs are very diverse.
-We ourselves always use Skyscanner and really recommend it!
+We always use Skyscanner and recommend it!

 $4 – $8